MaxandreOgeret/vcstool2/README.md

 ### Export set of repositories

-The `vcs export` command outputs the path, vcs type, URL and version information for all repositories in [YAML](http://www.yaml.org/) format.
+The `vcs export` command outputs the path, URL and version information for all repositories in [YAML](http://www.yaml.org/) format.
 The output is usually piped to a file: